namoopsoo/namoopsoo.github.io/content/post/2024-06-02-quick-fast-analyze.md

 date: 2024-06-02
 ---

+## Ok fasting hours, but how about eating hours?

 The data dump from my Zero fasting app highlights the fasting hours.
 I had used Zero from 2019 to late 2023, and I wanted to look at briefly, well what about the eating hours, other than the fasted hours?